Devastating tornadoes rip through Nebraska and Iowa, sending crews searching flattened homes as storm threat continues | KRDO

 (CNN) — Destructive tornadoes gutted homes as they plowed through Nebraska and Iowa, and the dangerous storm threat could escalate Saturday as tornado-spawning storms pose a risk from Michigan to Texas.

-The region of Elkhorn in Omaha, Nebraska, is one of the hardest-hit areas after severe storms began barreling through parts of the Plains and South early Friday afternoon.
-A powerful tornado left behind flattened homes, which first responders were searching for anyone trapped or injured, local authorities announced at a Friday news conference.
+The area of Elkhorn in Omaha, Nebraska, is one of the hardest-hit communities after severe storms barreled through parts of the Plains and South early Friday afternoon.
+A powerful tornado leveled homes, which crews were searching for anyone trapped or injured, local authorities announced Friday during a news conference.

 Meanwhile in nearby Iowa, a large tornado was reported in the small city of Minden, according to the National Weather Service.
 Footage obtained by CNN shows the devastation of mangled structures and widespread debris.

 The severe weather threat is expected to continue through Sunday, with Saturday possibly being the most dangerous day.
-Strong tornadoes are possible from Michigan to Texas, including in Oklahoma City, Kansas City, Dallas, Milwaukee, Chicago and Austin.
+Strong tornadoes are possible from Michigan to Texas, including in Oklahoma City, Tulsa, Kansas City, Wichita, Dallas, Austin, Milwaukee and Chicago.

+• Four people in Iowa’s Pottawattamie County suffered storm-related injuries and received medical treatment, county emergency management officials said in a news release early Saturday.

+• Roughly 120 homes and businesses were damaged in Pottawattamie County, where Minden is located and the home of about 90,000 residents.
+“Preliminary information indicates varying degrees of damage,” emergency officials said.

 • Two people in Omaha received medical treatment for minor injuries after a tornado swept through the Elkhorn area Friday.
 “We think injuries were so little because the warning systems in the City of Omaha and Douglas County were highly effective,” Omaha Police Chief Todd Schmaderer said.
 “We were not hit with a sudden storm.
-People had warned of this, which saved lives, in our opinion.”
+People had warned of this, which saved lives.”

 • Emergency officials in Nebraska’s Shelby and Douglas counties said there were no reports of injuries there after several tornadoes hit their communities Friday.
 However, the officials reported the storms inflicted significant property damage, and residents have been displaced.

-• On the outskirts of Lincoln, Nebraska, a tornado tore the roofs off homes and crossed part of I-80 in the process.
+• On the outskirts of Lincoln, Nebraska, a tornado tore the roofs off homes and crossed part of I-80 as it cut through.
 Multiple cars of a train derailed near Waverly after it was struck by a tornado, according to a railway spokesperson.

 • In response to the tornado that tore through Minden, Iowa Gov. Kim Reynolds issued a disaster proclamation to support storm recovery efforts in Pottawattamie County.

-• On Friday afternoon, at least two tornadoes were observed in Texas afternoon.
+• At least two tornadoes were observed in Texas on Friday afternoon.
 Video posted to social media showed an apparent twister churning across a large field northeast of Waco.

-• There were more than 60 tornado reports Friday across at least five states, many of which have been confirmed by the weather service or through footage from storm chasers.
+• There were nearly 80 tornado reports Friday across at least five states, many of which have been confirmed by the weather service or through footage from storm chasers.

 What to expect Saturday